Experiences in Outsourcing Purchase-to-Pay Process Areas

 Non-Profit Member: Utilities billing and rate audit/management and processing for payment are outsourced across the United States and Canada.

-As the service levels for outsourcing companies continue to improve while costs drop as the result of improved process design and leading-edge technology, this option continues to be an attractive one for many major corporations across the globe.
+As the service levels for outsourcing companies continue to improve while costs drop as a result of improved process design and leading-edge technology, this option continues to be an attractive one for many major corporations across the globe.
 While not an appropriate solution for everyone, having an experienced provider that has this type of operation as their area of expertise can result in not only reduced costs, but increased customer satisfaction and higher quality levels.

 What is the status at your company with respect to the use of outsourcing at least portions of the P2P process?
 Does your current approach meet your needs or is it time to take another look at this important aspect of your operation?